Recoveries from removal companies: part 1 – heads of claim

 1. Breach of contract and negligence

-A claim against a removal company will normally be based on breach of the removals contract.
+Claims against removal companies will normally be based on breach of the removals contract.
 If the claimant is a consumer rather than a commercial customer, then English consumer law will imply certain terms into that contract, particularly the Supply of Goods and Services Act 1982 and the Unfair Contract Terms Act 1977.

-Any negligence on the part of the removal company is likely to give rise to a claim in common law negligence for breach of a concurrent duty of care owed by the company to the claimant.
+Any negligence on the part of removal companies is likely to give rise to a claim in common law negligence for breach of a concurrent duty of care owed by the company to the claimant.

-Any claim against a removals company, whether it is based in contract, negligence or bailment (see below), may still be restricted or affected by the terms of the contract between the parties.
+Any claims against removal companies, whether it is based in contract, negligence or bailment (see below), may still be restricted or affected by the terms of the contract between the parties.

 ‘Bailment’ is an additional common law remedy.
 It arises when one party (called the ‘bailor’) entrusts their property into the care of the other party (known as the ‘bailee’).
 The common law doctrine of bailment imposes a duty on the bailee to take proper care of those goods.
 If the bailee does not return the goods to the bailor in a condition at least as good as they were in when they were entrusted to them, there is a legal presumption that the bailee has been negligent.
 A contract for removals, transport and storage of the claimant’s property creates a relationship of bailment between the parties.